ariapoy/active-learning-benchmark/README.md

 ```

 ## Citing
-If you use our code in your research or applications, please consider citing our paper and previous paper.
+If you use our code in your research or applications, please consider citing our and previous papers.

 ```
 @misc{lu2023rebenchmarking,